Congress of Roman Frontier Studies: 4. 1959 Durham, UK

-The fourth Congress was held in Durham from 10–15 September 1959, following the Pilgrimage of Hadrian's Wall (6-10 September) which was attended by many of the foreign participants.
+The fourth Congress was held in Durham from 10 to 15 September 1959, following the Pilgrimage of Hadrian's Wall (6-10 September) which was attended by many of the foreign participants.
 The proceedings were not published.

 The 89 participants came from Algeria, Austria, Belgium, Bulgaria, France, Germany, Israel, Italy, the Netherlands, Switzerland, the United States and the UK, and included D. Baatz, E. Badian, J. Baradez, E. and A. R. Birley, J. E. Bogaers, C. M. Daniels, B. Dobson, E. Ettlinger, Lady Fox, A. Garzetti, J. P. Gillam, M. Gichon, C. Isings, T. Ivanov, M. G. Jarrett, G. Jobey, H-J. Kellner, J. Kent, H. Klumbach, R. Laur-Belart, N. McCord, I. MacIvor, J. C. Mann (organiser), J. Mertens, J. Moreau, J. Morris, R. Nierhaus, H. von Petrikovits, H-G. Pflaum, C. W. Phillips, A. Piganiol, A. Radnoti, I. A. Richmond, A. L. F. Rivet, A. S. Robertson, L. Ruggini, P. Salway, W. Schleiermacher, H. Schönberger, K. Stade, K. A. Steer, C. E. Stevens, E. Swoboda, G. Ulbert and J. J. Wilkes.

 The themes were artificial frontiers and their component structures, economic development of the frontier districts, developments of the fourth century, and Rome beyond the frontiers.
 D. Oates gave a special lecture on Hatra as well as a paper on the frontier in Mesopotamia.

 5. 1961 Yugoslavia

 The fifth Congress was held in several locations in the former Yugoslavia.
-From 11–16 September 1961 there was a pre-Congress excursion to Istria and Dalmatia, visiting Ljubljana, Porec, Pula, Split, Hvar and Zadar.
+From 11 to 16 September 1961 there was a pre-Congress excursion to Istria and Dalmatia, visiting Ljubljana, Poreč, Pula, Split, Hvar and Zadar.
 Delegates stayed in hotels and on board steamers.

-The main Congress ran from 17–23 September with delegates continuing to travel around.
+The main Congress ran from 17 to 23 September with delegates continuing to travel around.
 Lectures were given in Celje, Ptuj, Zagreb, Osijek, Sremska Mitrovica and Belgrade.